LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Supernal Dispellation.md

 **Add [[Fate]] •:** The mage may suppress the subject spell selectively, for a number of subjects equal to the Dispel’s Scale factor.

-**+2 Reach:** For one point of Mana, the effect is Lasting.
+**+2 [[Reach]]:** For one point of Mana, the effect is Lasting.
 If the spell’s original caster is still alive and has not relinquished the spell, she knows one of her spells was destroyed.